College of Letters & Science

 LCA 615 Writing Travels (fall)

 ILS 401 Global Cultures Capstone (spring)

 Study abroad courses will count toward the certificate.
 The length of stay will determine how many credits may be counted toward the certificate.
 Students should keep in mind that at least 6 of the 12 global cultures elective credits must be at the 300 level or above.

 Length of stay / maximum credits

 Semester / 6 credits

 Summer / 3 credits

 For the list of program courses, see online list.
-Students who require an exception should contact the advisor.
+Students who require an exception should contact the advisor or program director.